Overview

 You cannot use your EBT card to buy things or take out money at liquor stores, casinos, off-track betting places, or adult entertainment venues where people perform without clothes.
 If you use your card at these places, you may have to pay fines, and you could lose your cash benefits.

-The SNAP money on your EBT card must be used to shop for food.
+The SNAP benefits on your EBT card must be used to shop for food.
 See what you can buy with SNAP.
 SNAP transactions are free.
 You do not need to spend a certain amount to use your EBT card.

 About your EBT card: